cloudmesh-community/book/chapters/devops/puppet.md

 # Installing puppet agent

-Puppet agent is a software that needs to be installed on all the nodes that needs to be part of network that which has to be manage d and control through puppet.
-Puppet master can not reach and manage any node that does not have puppet agent installed. so, it is required for software for managing any puppet infrastructure.
+:o: Puppet agent is a software that needs to be installed on all the nodes that needs to be part of network that which has to be manage d and control through puppet. :o: Puppet master can not reach and manage any node that does not have puppet agent installed. so, it is required for software for managing any puppet infrastructure.
 Puppet agent software can be installed and run on any Linux, Unix or windows based machines.

 ### Steps to install Puppet agent software

-* Use following command for puppet repository.
+* Use :o: following command for puppet repository.

 ```bash
 $ sudo rpm -ivh